 By Scott Ball, TBW Editor

-During a recent conference call of the Board of Directors, Lance Cherry (ACI Vice President and 2021 Conference Chair) broke the news: New Mexico will be unable to physically host the ACI Conference.
+During its January conference call of the Board of Directors, Lance Cherry (ACI Vice President and 2021 Conference Chair) broke the news: New Mexico will be unable to physically host the ACI Conference.

 Because of the pandemic, New Mexico officials do not anticipate relaxing the state’s restrictions on public gatherings.
 Several BOD members also spoke to their own states’ travel restrictions, even into the summer.